its-m4npreet/rixn-Tweaks-UI/README.md

 2. Keep changes small and focused.
 3. Run the dev server and ensure there are no TypeScript errors.

-## License
-This repository does not include a license file.
-Add a `LICENSE` if you plan to publish.

 ---
 If you'd like, I can add a short `CONTRIBUTING.md`, wire Roboto into Tailwind's config for `font-roboto` utilities, or run a quick build check in this workspace.